-It is now (and has been for some time) possible to share credit with others and to get paid for it; Piggybacking credit is a thriving industry.
+It is possible to share credit with others and to get paid for it; Piggybacking credit is a thriving industry.

 And, as crazy as it sounds, it’s a fairly common practice which has been around for decades.

 Then again, it was crazy to hitchhike 10 years ago.
-Now, we have a digital thumbs up and a perfect stranger snatches us up in their vehicle.
+Now, we have Uber, a digital thumbs up and a perfect stranger snatches you up in their vehicle.
 Uber is on-demand transportation.
-Superior tradelines is an on-demand credit boost.
+Likewise, Superior tradelines is an on-demand credit boost.
 But, how?

 It’s quite interesting, actually.